sematext/docs/docs/synthetics/faq.md

 ```
 Note that the server must be configured to take the *Cache-Control* header into consideration, thus making the result dependent on the server that the request is sent to.

-*Cache-Control* HTTP header introduced in HTTP 1.1.
-For systems using HTTP 1.0, *Pragma* header can be used:
+The *Cache-Control* HTTP header was introduced in HTTP 1.1.
+Systems using HTTP 1.0 can instead make use of the *Pragma* header:
 ```javascript
 'Pragma: no-cache'
 ```